YOUR FIRST LINE OF DEFENSE AGAINST PESTS 1 (855) 600-0039

 Are Mice Dangerous?

 If you have mice running around in your household, they’re probably what are known as house mice.
 A house mouse is about 5 ½ to 7 inches long with big ears (not proportioned to their bodies) and dark, beady eyes.
-They are generally brown and gray in color.
+They are generally brown and gray in color and can fit through many different sized Mouse Entry Points.
 Thousands of buildings in Calgary are infested with the common house mouse.
 While they might look harmless and cute, a house mouse can carry several diseases with it, creating a safety issue in your household for you and your family.
 Please take heavy precautions when cleaning all rodents droppings and nests.
 How To Clean Mouse Droppings Properly – The Right Way! is an in-depth post on properly cleaning up rodent feces and high activity areas with links to printable PDFs on sanitary practices.

 If water, food, and shelter are accessible by rodents, they’ll inhabit the space immediately.
 Entry points near garage doors, foundation cracks, and utility spaces can act as easy points of entry for rodents.
 They can be particularly troublesome during cold seasons.
 Worse, once the rodents find their way into a warm environment, they will multiply, and before you know it, you’ll have an infestation problem increasing daily.
 Although mice are cleaner than most rodents, they have no issue leaving urine and feces behind.